View alphabetical listing of programs.

 Therapeutic Recreation in Henrico County (Running time: 23 minutes) — Therapeutic Recreation in Henrico County provides the opportunity for residents with physical and intellectual disabilities to participate in activities that benefit them socially, emotionally and physically.
 Join HCTV as we highlight programs including arts and crafts, sports, games, dance and drama offered by Henrico Recreation and Parks.
 Learn from recreation therapists, coaches, participants and parents as they describe the importance of these activities and how our disabled community benefits from these innovative programs.

-Too Smart 2 Start (Running time: 19 minutes) — The Henrico Too Smart 2 Start Coalition promotes the health and wellness of Henrico County’s young people.
+Too Smart 2 Start [Retired from Broadcast] (Running time: 19 minutes) — The Henrico Too Smart 2 Start Coalition promotes the health and wellness of Henrico County’s young people.
 Join HCTV as we explore how the Too Smart 2 Start Coalition empowers the community to reduce at-risk behaviors through education and advocacy.
 The Too Smart 2 Start Youth Ambassadors have a direct impact in our county by demonstrating to their peers how education and awareness are the keys to a successful life.

 Turning Point: Inside Henrico’s Drug Court [Retired from Broadcast] (Running time: 37 minutes) — HCTV takes a journey inside Henrico’s Drug Court, which is reducing crime by assisting non-violent felons who have a history of substance abuse recover from their addictions.
 This is unscripted reality as told through past and present Drug Court participants, staff, judges, and actual courtroom drama.
 Turning Point tells the revealing story of addiction, recovery, and hope.